Skip to main content

 -H "Content-Type: application/json" \

-The response includes a session_endpoint for WebSocket connection:
+The response includes a session_endpoint for WebSocket connection (see Create Lens Session for the full response shape):

 {